peterolson/dong-chinese-blog/_posts/2020-05-20-dong-chinese-public-roadmap.md

 The roadmap is a [Trello board](https://trello.com/b/i5ER5IRB/dong-chinese-open-roadmap) with voting and commenting enabled.
 If you have a Trello account, you can vote and comment on your favorite features that you want to see developed.

-Even if we are already working on a feature, your votes and feedback are very valuable, so feel free to let us know if we should prioritize certain features more.
+Even if we are already working on a feature, your votes and feedback are very valuable, so feel free to let us know which features you think we should prioritize the most.

 ## What you can find there?